ems-project/xliff/README.md

-# PHP Helpers
+# XLIFF
-enclose and simplify regular PHP functions in PHPStan compliant functions
+Library that generate and load XLIFF files with associative arrays.
+This library support regular text but also HTML by segmenting them.

 Coding standards
 ----------------